ctyeong/ReTLo/README.md

 timestep *t*.
 Since the recording was performed such that the instances have at least *7*-second time gap among them, it can be said that there is little motional dependency between any two instances.
-The numbers of instances for each case are described below:
+The number of instances for each case are described below:

 <p align="center">
     <img src="Figures/instances.png" width="60%">